Professional Philosophy

 Career mission

-My career goal is to integrate microbial genomics, clinical epidemiological analyses, and wet lab experimentation to identify factors that drive the emergence and spread of antibiotic-resistant bacteria in vulnerable populations.
+My career goal is to integrate microbial genomics, clinical epidemiological analyses, and wet lab experimentation to identify divers of the emergence and spread of resistant bacteria in vulnerable populations.
+Through this research, I hope to inform clinical and public health decisionmaking and interventions.

 Career station

-I plan to conduct high-impact, collaborative, interdisciplinary research at a leading academic medical center.
-These institutions enable access to leading clinical collaborators, advanced genomics cores, and experimental collaborators.
-Coalescing these collaborators will enable clinically-relevant molecular epidemiology, whilst enabling the investigation of clinical findings in model in vitro and in vivo systems.
+I plan to conduct high-impact, collaborative research at the University of Michigan, a leading academic medical center.
+The University of Michigan has leading clinical collaborators, advanced genomics cores, and innovative experimental collaborators.
+Coalescing these collaborators will enable clinically-relevant molecular epidemiology research, while enabling investigation of clinical findings in model in vivo and in vitro systems.

 Career research questions

-1. What host and bacterial factors drive the emergence of antibiotic resistance?
+1. What host and bacterial factors drive the emergence sof antibiotic resistance?

 2. What host, bacterial, and population-level factors facilitate the spread of antibiotic-resistant organisms?